Description

 From Consoleβ

-- Login to AWS Management Console and open the Amazon EC2 console using https://console.aws.amazon.com/ec2/.
+- Sign in to the AWS Management Console and open the Amazon EC2 console using https://console.aws.amazon.com/ec2/.

 - Under